 Hogwarts Houses: Analysis of Characteristics

 The majority of the Harry Potter fandom believes they would be placed in Gryffindor.
 But how would we really know?
-This is an essay which looks at the finer details of the Hogwarts four houses and will conclude with which house is practically better and should be given more credit.
+This is an essay that looks at the finer details of the four Hogwarts Houses and will conclude with which House is practically better and should be given more credit.

-Gryffindor – the house of courage, bravery, chivalrous attitudes with a daring and reckless nature.
-Most people aspire to be placed into the Hogwarts house of fighters, and this is probably because the three main characters found themselves wearing red.
-However, there is a severe problem with this house.
+Gryffindor – the House of courage, bravery, and chivalrous attitudes with a daring and reckless nature.
+Most people aspire to be placed in the Hogwarts House of fighters, and this is probably because the three main characters found themselves wearing red.
+However, there is a severe problem with this House.
 How do we define the difference between “bravery” and sheer “stupidity?”
 I think I can answer this.
 If someone chooses to do something reckless and daring, it is said only to be “brave” when it went well for them in the end.
 Yet, if someone chooses to do something reckless and daring, it is said only to be “stupid” because the end outcome didn’t go very well.